🇹🇹Trinidad

 Parang, the Spanish Soundtrack to a True Trini Christmas

 At first listen or glance, you might think that today’s featured video was shot in Cuba, Puerto Rico, or some other corner of the Spanish Caribbean.
-Yes, they’re singing in Spanish, and the scene is most certainly tropical, but this joyous jam session actually depicts the quintessential Holiday Season musical tradition in Trinidad & Tobago.
+Yes, they’re singing in Spanish.
+The scene is also most certainly tropical.
+This joyous jam session, though, actually depicts the quintessential Holiday Season musical tradition in Trinidad & Tobago.
 It’s called Parang, and like Carib, roti and Calypso, it’s Trini to de bone!

 Parang flourished under the British rule from 1814.
 It absorbed elements of African and French creole and was influenced by the constant interaction between the people of Trinidad and those of Venezuela, where similar musical forms developed in parallel.